esatisfaction/esat-wordpress/README.md

 ## Version

 |e-satisfaction Version                                                   |Branch               |
 |-------------------------------------------------------------------------|---------------------|
 |Current Version ([Dashboard Url](https://app.e-satisfaction.com))        |2.0                  |
 |Old version ([Dashboard Url](https://dashboard.e-satisfaction.com))      |legacy-1.0           |

-Branch `2.0` is working with the latest version of e-satisfaction, which is in beta mode.
+Branch `2.0` is working with the latest version of e-satisfaction.
 Master is updated with the latest version (currently `2.0`).

-If you are using e-satisfaction's current version ([dashboard url](https://dashboard.e-satisfaction.com)), then see branch `legacy-1.0`.
+If you are using e-satisfaction's old version ([dashboard url](https://dashboard.e-satisfaction.com)), then see branch `legacy-1.0`.

+### Compatibility

+This branch is tested for compatibility with the following wordpress versions:
+* `Wordpress 5.1` , `WooCommerce 3.5.6`

 ## Installation